portalzine/cubicfusion-klaro-themes/readme.md

 ## Usage
 The SCSS file holds the configuration,  use it to compile your own CSS.
  I am just providing the CSS file as a reference.
+You can also checkout a test integration in the testdrive folder, which allows to switch between themes.

 ## How to compile SCSS to CSS
 - [Online SCSS Compiler][2] /[ SassMeister][3]